bsiever/microbit-pxt-blehid/README.md

 ```

 HID keyboards send "scancodes" that represent keys.
 You may want to send keys that aren't covered here, like the Function Keys (F1, etc.).
  You can do this by sending the scancode for the key.
-Supported scancodes can be found on page 83 of the
+Supported scancodes can be found starting on page 83 of the
  "[HID Usage Tables for Universal Serial Bus (USB) v 1.21](https://usb.org/sites/default/files/hut1_21.pdf#page=83)".
 If you look up Keyboard F1
- in the table (page 83) you'll find it has a scancode of 112 (in the AT-101 column of the table).
-To send an F1: ``[keyboard.sendString(keyboard.rawScancode(112))]``
+ in the table, you'll find it has a scancode of 112 (in the AT-101 column of the table).
+So, to send an F1: ``[keyboard.sendString(keyboard.rawScancode(112))]``

 ## Detecting if the keyboard service use has changed #keyboard-setStatusChangeHandler